Buying a house or an apartment is one of the biggest financial commitments South Africans can make.

 - They can also suggest reduced instalments over a specific period or even a 3-month “holiday” even though the latter is not ideal as interest fees rise.

 In most cases, lenders work with homeowners in order to find common ground.
 It should be noted, however, that any solutions offered will only be temporary and will not last in the long term.

 The ideal thing to do would be to avoid getting into debt at all costs.

 There are a few things that homeowners can do in order to avoid this:

 - Pay a larger deposit

-“Making a bigger down payment will mean buyers will need a smaller home loan and can negotiate for better rates as they’re negotiating from a stronger position,” advises Swain
+A bigger downpayment will mean buyers will need a smaller loan and they can negotiate better interest rates.

 - Secure a lower interest rate